Table of contents: Removal ↓ Installation ↓

 14. Install the caliper and tighten the new mounting bolts to 30 Nm.

-- Are the brake hoses securely tightened?
+- Are the brake hose fasteners tightened securely?

 - Is the brake hose secured in the holder?

-- Are the bleed fittings tight?
+- Are the air bleed nipples tightened?

 - Is there enough brake fluid in the reservoir?